Reusing Previous Computations

 To achieve incremental performance, we’re going to need to think of the initial render and later re-renders differently.While initial and later renders are in some ways conceptually different, they’ll use the same code path.
 Basically, the initial render will be one big change from no page to the initial page, while later re-renders will handle smaller changes.
 After all, a page could use innerHTML to replace the whole page; that would be a big change, and rendering it would take time proportional to the whole page, because the change is the size of the whole page!
 The point is: all of these will ultimately use the same code path.
 When the page is first loaded, rendering will take time proportional to the size of the page.
 But we’ll treat that initial render as a cache.
 Later renders will invalidate and recompute parts of that cache, taking time proportional to the size of the change, but won’t touch most of the page.I’m sure there are all sorts of performance improvements possible without implementing the invalidation techniques from this chapter, but invalidation is still essential for incremental performance, which is a kind of asymptotic guarantee that micro-optimization alone won’t achieve.
 In a real browser, every step of the rendering pipeline needs to be incremental, but this chapter focuses on layout.Why layout?
 Because layout is both important and complex enough to demonstrate most of the core challenges and techniques.

 The key to this cache-and-invalidate approach will be tracking the effects of changes.
-When one part of the page, like a style attribute, changes, other things that depends on it, like that element’s size, change as well.
+When one part of the page, like a style attribute, changes, other things that depend on it, like that element’s size, change as well.
 So we’ll need to construct a detailed dependency graph, down to the level of each layout field, and use that graph to determine what to recompute.
 It will be similar to our needs_style and needs_layout flags, scaled way up.
 Most of this chapter is thus about tracking dependencies in the dependency graph, and building abstractions to help us do that.
 To use those abstractions, we’ll need to refactor our layout engine significantly.
 But incrementalizing layout will allow us to skip the two most expensive parts of layout: building the layout tree and traversing it to compute layout fields.
 When we’re done, re-layout will take under a millisecond for small changes like text editing.

 The principle of incremental performance is part of what makes browsers a good platform.
 Remember that the web is declarative: web pages only concern themselves with describing how the page looks, and it’s up to the browser to implement that description.
 To us browser engineers, that creates a whole bunch of complexity.
 But think about the web as a whole—it involves not just browser engineers, but web developers and users as well.
 Implementing complex invalidation algorithms in the browser lets web developers focus on making more interesting applications and gives users a better, more responsive experience.
 The declarative web makes it possible for the invalidation algorithms to be written once and then automatically benefit everyone.